Support Page Content

 Q: How do I add or drop a class once the semester started?

 Students normally have two weeks (late registration) from the start of the semester to add/drop classes through their Student Center.
-For example: Fall 2022 semester begins August 29.
-The late registration period is August 29 to September 9.
+For example: Spring 2023 semester begins on January 23.
+The late registration period is from January 23 to February 3.

 If the class if full or closed, students may submit the Petition to Add/Drop/Withdraw from Courses (Student) online to let the instructor know they are interested in adding the class.
 Note: If approved, the Academic Department will process the add/drops form(s).

 Q: What is the Census date?

 The census date is when enrollment locks and your class schedule is finalized for the semester.
 The Census date falls on the fourth week of the semester.
 It is the last day to make changes to your enrollment.
 Refer to the Academic Calendar for the current semester’s Census date.